Benefit Issuances and Use of Benefits

 6. The submitted ‘DSHS Claim of Stolen EBT Benefits’ form was missing information that wasn’t received within 10 days the claim was filed, or

-7. The request for retroactive replacement of benefits stolen prior to August 23, 2023 was reported after October 22, 2023.
+7. Food only: The request for retroactive replacement of benefits stolen prior to August 23, 2023 was reported after October 22, 2023.

 2. Eligibility staff will forward completed claim forms to EBT headquarters (HQ) staff for validation when client circumstances do not meet the above criteria.